 In addition, there are no efforts underway in Texas that would legalize sports betting.
 Numerous pari mutual venues have expressed an interest in accepting sports wagers if they were to be legalized.
 Numerous gambling legalization bills have been introduced in the past, but they have never received a vote in the Texas Legislature.
 Instead, they have been sent to committee where the bills have died.
 Even in the event that the bills cleared the legislature, they would likely face a veto from the Texas Governor who maintains his opposition to gambling.

 Even legislation that would have legalized and regulated daily fantasy sports in Texas never made it out committee and languished after it was introduced.
 DraftKings & FanDuel do not operate their daily fantasy product in Texas.
 At this point, Texans are left to hope that demographic changes in the state could ultimately change the political calculus in a way that would permit online and expanded gaming in the state because the current leadership is intractably opposed.
-Other neighboring states such as Oklahoma, New Mexico and Louisiana have expanded gaming regardless of the political bent of those that control the levers of power in the states.
+Other neighboring states such as Oklahoma, New Mexico, and Louisiana have expanded gaming regardless of the political bent of those that control the levers of power in the states.

-Notwithstanding studies that show that expanded gaming can have a $1.7 billion impact on the Texas economy, political forces in the state vehemently oppose gaming.
+Notwithstanding, studies that show that expanded gaming can have a $1.7 billion impact on the Texas economy, political forces in the state vehemently oppose gaming.
 The black market in the state is already estimated at close to $2 billion.
 The bulk of the opposition to gambling is based on moral and religious objections to wagering.
 In addition to opposition based on moral grounds, some Texas opponents of gambling claim that expended wagering would lead to greater spending on social programs and regulation.
 Interestingly enough, the Texas Attorney General signed a legal brief supporting New Jersey in the case of Murphy v.
 NCAA, but his support should not be interpreted as an endorsement of gambling.
 Instead, he viewed the federal ban on sports wagering as an encroachment on state’s rights.

-It is unlikely that legal gaming expansion will come to Texas anytime soon, and little can change that reality even though the gambling is already occurring.
-Perhaps if the state receives evidence that Texas residents are travelling outside of the state to gamble, a movement would begin to expand gaming in Texas to keep revenues within the state.
+It is unlikely that legal gaming expansion will come to Texas anytime soon, and little can change that reality even though gambling is already occurring.
+Perhaps if the state receives evidence that Texas residents are traveling outside of the state to gamble, a movement would begin to expand gaming in Texas to keep revenues within the state.
 That, however, is doubtful to occur.
 As is, Texas is losing potential revenues as its residents are betting offshore and illegally within the state, and that revenue could be taxed.
 Control of the state government would need to change hands at this point in order for gambling to be expanded in any form in the state.
 The best possible outcome for gambling proponents at this point is that voters are able to decide the question of gaming expansion in a referendum.